andrewsunglaekim/andrewsunglaekim.github.io/_posts/2015-02-06-What-Is-this-Backbone-dont-hurt-me.md

 In `js/views/reminders_view.js`:

 {% highlight javascript %}
-// This is the constructor function for our list view App.Views.RemindersView = Backbone.View.extend({
+// This is the constructor function for our Backbone list view App.Views.RemindersView = Backbone.View.extend({

   // declare the domain of the view, in this case div with class reminder_container